-The administrative expenses incurred by the Group for the years ended 31 December 2020 and 2019 were approximately HK\$31.1 million and HK\$32.5 million respectively, representing a decrease of approximately 4.2%, and approximately 4.7% and 5.6% of the respective year's total revenue.
-The decrease was mainly due to the decrease in life insurance charges and the postponement of companies activities due to the outbreak of COVID-19.
-The Group continues to implement its budgeted cost control measures for administrative expenses.
+The administrative expenses incurred by the Group for the years ended 31 December 2021 and 2020 were approximately HK\$35.8 million and HK\$31.1 million respectively, representing a increase of approximately 15.0%, and approximately 4.7% and 4.7% of the respective year's total revenue.
+The increase was mainly due to the increase in salaries and welfare of approximately HK\$3.7 million for the year ended 31 December 2021.